-January is included in the Venetian low season.
-The cold and wet weather takes over the city, so visitors decrease considerably.
+The month of January is included in the Venetian low season.
+The cold and humidity take over the city, so visitors decrease considerably.
 This, far from being a deterrent to visiting Venice, can be a plus.
-In January you can see museums and cruise the canals without having to wait in long lines or pay very high prices.
+In January you can see museums and cruise the canals without having to wait in long lines or pay high prices.

 But that's not all.
-Venice in January has a handful of colorful events that are worth knowing about.
-And that can be an extra motivation to visit the city of canals in low season.
-In this article I show you what options are available to you to make the most of Venice in January.
+Venice in January has a handful of colorful events that are worth knowing.
+In this article I show you what options are available for you to take full advantage of the city.

 1- A visit or a swim at the Lido

 It is very likely that your visit to Venice will coincide with January 1, New Year's Day.
-The city is intensely celebrating Christmas and New Year's Eve, so it is very likely that the streets will be emptier than usual on that day.
+Christmas and New Year's Eve are intensely celebrated in the city, so it is quite possible that the streets will be emptier than usual on that day.
 However, there is one event you can't miss.
 It is the first bath in the Lido, the traditional way in which Venetians greet the coming year.

 The best way to get there is to take the vaporetto.
 The trip does not usually take long, more or less between 15 and 20 minutes.
-Of course, there are several departure points.
+Of course, you have several departure points.

 - Venice Central Station and Bus Station: about a 30 minute ride.